KarishmaChauhan1996/Advanced-Dashborad-for-Data-Analysis-of-Coffee-Sales/README.md

-# Advanced Data Analysis-PowerBI Dashborad-for-Coffee-Sales
+# Overview

-Goal of the case study:
+This project involves a comprehensive analysis of with Coffee Sales dataset.
+Using Power BI Tool, we analyzed the data and answered the key business questions with the help of dashboards and report and derive insights.The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

-- We worked with Coffee Sales dataset.
-Using Power BI Tool, we analyzed the data and answered the key business questions with the help of dashboards and report and derive insights.
+# Business Case

 While building dashboards, we cleaned the data.
 Once we cleaned the data, we answered below questions: